Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Tagging jets from Lorentz boosted top quarks

 \subsection{Classification training procedure}

-The top-tagging model contains five $\mathrm{Eq}_{2\to2}$ blocks of identical shapes.
+The top-tagging model contains five $\mathrm{Eq}_{2\to2}$ blocks of identical shapes (followed by a sixth $\mathrm{Eq}_{2\to1}$ block).
 We train three different versions of the model with different widths.
 The widest model has $132$ input and $78$ output channels on every messaging layer (the equivariant layer then produces $132\times 15$ quantities which get mixed down to $78$ channels by a fully connected linear layer).
 The output MLP is just one layer that mixes $132$ channels down to $2$ classification weights.
 The number of jet constituents was capped at 80 (no noticeable performance gain was seen beyond that number).
 The dropout rate was $0.025$, and the model was optimized using the \textsc{AdamW} optimizer \cite{AdamW} with weight decay of $0.005$.
-The training on the full dataset went on for 35 epochs with the same learning rate schedule as in Ref.~\cite{LorentzNet22}: 4 epochs of linear warm-up up to learning rate of $0.001$, followed by 28 epochs of \textsc{CosineAnnealingLR} with $T_0$ of $4$ epochs and $T_{\mathrm{mult}}=2$, and then 3 epochs of exponentially decaying learning rate with exponent $\gamma=0.5$ per epoch.
+The training on the full dataset went on for 35 epochs with the same learning rate schedule as in ref.~\cite{LorentzNet22}: 4 epochs of linear warm-up up to learning rate of $0.001$, followed by 28 epochs of \textsc{CosineAnnealingLR} with $T_0$ of $4$ epochs and $T_{\mathrm{mult}}=2$, and then 3 epochs of exponentially decaying learning rate with exponent $\gamma=0.5$ per epoch.
+We ensure that each minibatch contains an equal number of signal and background events, and shuffle the order of the minibatches at every epoch.
 The three models were trained on Nvidia H100 GPU's with batch size of 100, taking $0.43$, $0.17$, or $0.08$ seconds per batch, respectively.
 Inference took $0.17$, $0.07$, or $0.04$ seconds per batch.
 Batches were shuffled between epochs.